hestonhoffman/bolt/documentation/configuring_bolt.md

 # Configuring Bolt

-The `bolt.yaml` file is Bolt's configuration file.
-It configures all of Bolt's options and features, including global options, transports, plugins, PuppetDB connection, and log files.
+You can configure Bolt's options and features at a project level, a user level, or a system-wide level.

+The options and features you can configure include:
+- global options
+- transports
+- plugins
+- PuppetDB connections
+- log files

-For a complete list of Bolt's settings, see the [configuration reference](bolt_configuration_reference.md).
+For a complete list of Bolt settings, see the [configuration reference](bolt_configuration_reference.md).

 ## Configuration files

-Bolt has three configuration files.
-If a configuration file is not located at the expected path, or is empty, it will not be loaded.
-Bolt's configuration files are located at the following paths, from highest precedence to lowest:
+To configure Bolt, create a Bolt configuration file named `bolt.yaml` in one of the locations listed below.
+If a configuration file is not located at the expected path, or the file is empty, Bolt does not load the file.

+You can place `bolt.yaml` configuration files at the following paths, from highest precedence to lowest:

 - **Project**

-  `<boltdir>/bolt.yaml`
+  The `bolt.yaml` file in a project directory applies settings to that project specifically.
+Matching settings at the project level override those at the user and system-wide levels.

+  `boltdir/bolt.yaml` or `<MY_PROJECT_NAME>/bolt.yaml`

   > **Note:** The project configuration file is loaded from the [Bolt project directory](bolt_project_directories.md).
 The default project directory is `~/.puppetlabs/bolt/`.

 - **User**

+  The `bolt.yaml` file at the user level applies settings only to that user.
+Matching settings at the user level are overridden by project-level settings, but take precedent over system-wide settings.

   `~/.puppetlabs/etc/bolt/bolt.yaml`

 - **System-wide**

+  Settings in a system-wide config file apply to all users running Bolt, regardless of the Bolt project directory.
+However, matching settings at the project or user level override system-wide settings.

+  The `bolt.yaml` file at the system-wide level applies settings only to that user.

   \*nix: `/etc/puppetlabs/bolt/bolt.yaml`